-Negative behaviour in the workplace does nothing but forecast doom and gloom in the workplace.
-It could be a whole department who is constantly spreading a negative vibe or it could be just one person.
+Negative behavior in the workplace does nothing but forecast doom and gloom in the workplace.
+It could be a whole department that is constantly spreading a negative vibe or it could be just one person.

-Negativity brings out the worst out of each employee it comes into contact with daily.
-The worst part is that there is no way of knowing immanently before speaking to someone whether or not they maintain a negative attitude or behaviour.
+Negativity brings the worst out of each employee it comes into contact with daily.
+The worst part is that there is no way of knowing immanently before speaking to someone whether or not they maintain a negative attitude or behavior.

 It gets even worse when it is a supervisor who is the one who is constantly spreading negativity.
-The question arises, how do we deal with negative behaviour?
+The question arises, how do we deal with negative behavior?

 Every office environment has a level of negativity which may be considered normal in today’s world.
 At the same time, there might also be that one person who is so negative that it affects the whole department’s performance, from the time he arrives to work.
 It might become difficult to determine from where all this negativity originated.